mercmobily/hot-form/README.md

 * Do you need to load data from the server before showing the form?
 * Do you want to overwrite a record (PUT with an existing ID), or create a new one (POST, no ID) or create a record with an arbitrary ID (PUT with a new ID)?
 Do you realise that you will need POST or PUT calls?
+* Do you want to render ALL input fields _automatically_ disabled while the form is being submitted?
 * Do you want to highlight the problem fields if the form is NOT a success?
 * Do you want to submit the form when the user presses ENTER on a paper-input widget?
 * Do you want to refresh the data with the saved info coming back from the server after saving?
-* Do you want to make it possible for other widgets to display messages to the user?
+* Do you want to display messages to the user?
+* Do you want to have fields in a form that won't actually get submitted?

 If the answer is yes, and you are coding this each time from scratch, then maybe you should consider using a decorator element that does _all_ of this for you. **Welcome to `hot-form`**.